8bitgeek/GD32VF103_templates/README.md

 NOTE: This is a fork from https://github.com/WRansohoff/GD32VF103_templates

-The aim of this fork is to use as a template for developing better OpenOCD support for riscv targets.
+The aim of this fork is to use as a template for developing OpenOCD support for RISC-V targets.

 Current State:
 * Using OpenOCD found here https://github.com/8bitgeek/riscv-openocd